nuuuwan/news_lk3_data/README.md

 Train services on the up-country line have been disrupted due to mounds of earth and rocks falling onto the tracks between Badulla and Bandarawela, according to Sri Lanka Railways.

-Meanwhile, the District Disaster Management Coordination Unit of Badulla has reported that several roads in the Badulla District have been blocked due to severe weather conditions.

-According to the unit, these disruptions have been caused by landslides, mounds of earth and rocks collapsing, as well as fallen trees obstructing the roads.

-Among the affected routes are the Badulla-Bandarawela road near Uduwara Milk Factory, the Haputale-Beragala road, the Badulla-Passara road near the third milepost, the Spring Valley road via Kadhana in Badulla, the seventh-milepost on the Badulla-Passara main road, and the Bibila-Lunugala road near Arawakumbura, among others.

-Police have advised drivers to use alternative routes until these roads are cleared and safe for travel.

 ◼️

 [Data](articles/61d556ca.json)